varnish/varnish-wiki/source/content/tutorials/varnish/multiple_varnishes.rst

 with a simple backend.
 Varnish will not send traffic to hosts that are marked as unhealthy.

 Varnish can also serve stale content if all the backends are down.
-See Misbehaving servers for more information on how to enable this.
+See **Misbehaving servers** in the varnish documentation for more information on how to enable this.

 Please note that Varnish will keep health probes running for all loaded VCLs.
 Varnish will coalesce probes that seem identical - so be careful not to change